shrekdad/shrekdad.github.io/README.md

 ## 8. Children's Privacy

-Shrekdad is not directed to children under the age of 13 (or the minimum age required in your jurisdiction).
+This app is not directed to children under the age of 13 (or the minimum age required in your jurisdiction).

 We do not knowingly collect personal information from children.
 Because all processing occurs locally and no data is transmitted to us, we do not receive or store children's data.